How to add automatic jump lines

 Need a quick way to spice up your images?

 I was asked to offer some tips for jazzing up images in Photoshop, and HDR toning is a relatively easy way to do just that.
-It is actually meant to merge several exposures of the same [...]Read more... →
+It is actually meant to merge several exposures of the same image, but it has some fun presets that can make [...]Read more... →

 Start with a scanned drawing at a high resolution: this one is 8.5 inches by 3 inches at 00 pixels per inch.
 Make sure [...]Read more... →